-It didn’t take long for Steve Morris, a retired firefighter from Virginia, to believe in the power of food plots and the nuances of annuals verses perennials.
+It didn’t take long for Steve Morris, a retired firefighter from Virginia, to believe in the power of food plots and the nuances of deciding whether he should plant annuals or perennials for deer.
 His first plot was little more than a scraggly patch of oats on the edge of a hay field, but he killed two small bucks over it in just the first three days of bow season.

 “I just used a backpack sprayer and some Roundup to kill off the existing grass, and I scratched up the surface with a garden tiller and then threw down some seed,” he recalls.
 “It came up after the first rain and the deer started hammering it.”

 That was a decade ago.
 Since that first season, he bought a 50-acre parcel of land, an old tractor, a disk and a few other implements.
 Morris now plants as many as a half-dozen food plots each season.
 Some plots have failed while others thrived, but each provided him with a little more knowledge about the food plotting process, including what, where and why to plant it.

 “I may not have planted every possible food-plot plant, but I’ve planted a bunch,” says Morris.
 “I hate to admit it, but I’ve gotten to the point that I enjoy planting food plots as much as I like hunting over them.”

 He’s also reached a point where he understands the subtle and obvious differences between annual plants and perennials.

 What’s the difference?